Hanuman (Bell finial)

 Hanuman in Anjali mudra

-This probably was finial of handbell, much used and worshipped piece.
-Now he is standing as a decoration to an ashtray.
+This probably was finial of a handbell, much used and worshipped piece.
+Now he is standing as a decoration attached to an ashtray.
 Talk about cultural sensitivity.
-After some thinking decided to leave as I got it, attached to an ashtray.
+After some thought, I decided to leave it as it is.
 Bit of history.
 Ashtrays are becoming ‘extinct’ anyway.

 25 Jan 2017: Comments from DB, a fellow collector.